 Another gem of the Taiwanese dumpling scene, albeit lesser-known to tourists, is Bafang Yunji.
 With approximately 1,200 outlets scattered across the island, it holds the dual titles of Taiwan’s leading dumpling seller and the most ubiquitous mass-market food brand.
 The menu, consistent across all branches, offers an enticing array beyond traditional pork and leek dumplings, including kimchi- and curry-flavored potstickers, soups, noodles, and fresh vegetables.
 Bafang Yunji’s success is rooted in word-of-mouth and media acclaim, notably for innovative offerings like its vegetarian-friendly ‘omni-pork’ dumplings.

 The Bianshi Experience in Hualien City

 In Taiwan, wontons served in soup are often referred to as bianshi, and two beloved bianshi establishments thrive in Hualien City, the gateway to Taroko Gorge.
 Dai Ji Bianshi is widely recognized, but Yexiang Bianshi keeps its doors open more frequently.
 At Yexiang, there’s no need for a printed menu, just one inviting option: a bowl of clear yet flavorful soup containing chopped spring onions and ten exquisite wontons.
 Yexiang’s culinary tradition spans over 70 years and boasts some secrets to their success, including using ground pig’s leg for filling, simmering large bones for rich stock, and steering clear of MSG.

-There’s only problem: Yexiang often sells out early.
-But if you book a tour with Life of Taiwan, our expert guides will make sure you can eat your way through your foodie bucket list!
-Contact us today to discuss your travel plans for later this year or 2021.
+The only challenge you may face at Yexiang is securing a seat before they sell out, often early in the day.
+However, if you embark on a Taiwan private tour with us, our expert guides will ensure that you can savor every delectable bite on your foodie bucket list.
+Contact us today to discuss your travel plans for the upcoming year or beyond.